 Start by calculating baseline measurements of your emissions and carbon footprint.

-Consider using tools like the Constellation Navigator Utility Bill Management Platform and Sustainability Advisory Services, which can help you monitor and streamline your business's utility data and reporting, and provide strategic guidance and support for your business's sustainability goals.
+Consider using tools like Constellation Navigator Utility Bill Management platform, which can help you monitor and streamline your business's utility data and reporting, and Constellation Navigator Sustainability Advisory Services, which provides strategic guidance and support for your business's sustainability goals.